jinghuazhao/INF/csd3/README.md

 This is now furnished with [merge.sh](merge.sh).

+Clumping by fixed distance by `sentinels_nold.sh` is superseded with its failure to handle long LD regions.

+There are scripts for heritability analysis and proportion of variance explained.

 ## 3d scatter plot

 Furnished with [js.R](js.R), the JSON output could be used as data in the Supplementary Figure 1 of Sun et al. (2018).